1. Who can get a child's school records?

 4. What is a "non-custodial" parent?

 - any parent who by court order does not have physical custody.
 This includes parents who by court order do not reside with or supervise the student, even for short periods of time.3

 - the father of a child born to parents who are not married to each other, unless a court order says otherwise or unless the child lives with the father.4

 5. What does it mean that a parent has "legal" custody?

 A parent who has "legal" custody has the right and responsibility to make the major decisions about the child's welfare, including:

-and "shared" legal custody is where both parents have the right and responsibility to make these major decisions.
+"Shared" legal custody is where both parents have the right and responsibility to make these major decisions.

 6. What is a "custodial" parent?

 For the purposes of school records, a "custodial" parent is a parent with whom the child lives.

 7. How does a parent get a copy of their child's school records?